Made and raced by boys and girls, Rotary Racer is a car, built by the Greenpower club at Chipping Sodbury School, sponsored by Rotary.

 The Young Innovator Competition

 The Young Innovator Competition is held annually at the Town Hall in June or July.
-It is for 15 to 17 year olds from Brimsham Green, Chipping Sodbury and Yate International Academy.
+It is for 15 to 17 year olds from Brimsham Green and Chipping Sodbury School .
+The aim is to encourage students to introduce innovation into a number of subjects.
 Each year we have about 60 students entering, and receive very positive feedback.

 We continued to support the Green Power project at Chipping Sodbury School and, in particular, the Rotary Racer car.